 From the collection of Rich Breiman.

-|csuser, rbreiman||32||2020-03-27||2020-09-20||0||18||249||SHOW EXHIBIT|
+|csuser, rbreiman||32||2020-03-27||2021-04-15||1||26||1802||SHOW EXHIBIT|

 |37||The Cartographic History of San Francisco|

-“This exhibit was hosted on April 18, 2019, at the offices of Webster Pacific in downtown San Francisco.
-The date, April 18, was not entirely coincidental as it was the anniversary of the great earthquake and fire of 1906.
+This exhibit was first presented by Jim Schein and Tom Paper on April 18, 2019, at the offices of Webster Pacific in downtown San Francisco.
+The date, April 18, was the anniversary of the great earthquake and fire of 1906.
 The exhibit was a pop-up, which meant that it was put up and taken down within a span of six hours.
 Every image was printed and mounted onto a posterboard and then rested on a portable easel.
 The exhibit remains available as a popup for venues that have 150 lineal feet of wall-space.

 Appointed by Emperor Napoleon III in 1853, Seine Prefect and city planner Georges-Eugène Haussmann (1809-1891) reconfigured the map of France’s capital into the ‘city of light’ we celebrate today.
 The Digital Gallery is pleased to offer the exhibit Paris Transformed as part of the California Map Society's annual conference which took place on 25 April 2020.
 Here you can explore maps and images related to Paris during its transformation under the regimes of the Second Empire (1852-1870) and Third Republic (1870-1940).
 Curated by C. Spikes.